 Whether you are an emerging leader or an employer looking to find the best managers to fill your most critical positions, consider why a values-based and character-based culture is so important to developing military leaders.

 Organizations attract people based not on the values they espouse, but those they live.
 For the U.S. Army, these values centered upon this acronym, L-D-R-S-H-I-P:

 Finally, discover why Cameron-Brooks touts The Benefits of Hiring Junior Military Officers with Fortune 500 employers.
 You’ll discover comments like.
 They:

 Or, review testimonials from employers who use military recruiters:

 Are you challenged with:

 If you are interested in …

-I invite you to explore this website for ideas that will influence your approach to individual, team (Teamwork), and organizational (Communication) leadership to improve the quality of your personal and professional life.
+I invite you to explore this website for ideas that will influence your approach to developing managers, building teams, and effective communications that will take your organization to the next level and to improve the quality of your personal and professional life.